-The District has 4 nos. of Boat Operating Points (Ghats), which functions during Rainy Season in three Blocks of the District.
-Most of the Ghats are connect to Kalahandi and Boudh Districts where about 130 people set their journey every day.
-All boats operate in the Districts are non-mechanised.
+The district had 3 nos. of Boat Operating Points (Ghats) which functions during rainy season in three blocks of the district.
+Few among the Ghats connect to Kalahandi and Boudh districts where about 50 people set their journey every day.
+All boats operate in the districts are non-mechanised.
 Details of Boat Operating Points are presented below.